GongSakura/donot-forget/docs/shell/variable.md

     ```

 - **Global variables**
     - They are **scoped** in the entire shell script, and can be declared in anywhere.
+In addition,
     ```bash showLineNumbers
     func(){
       global_v="Hello Shell" # declared within a function